mitmproxy/mitmproxy_rs/README.md

 ## TODO

 * better and more complete IPv6 support
-* better and more helpful logging
 * unit tests
-* mitmproxy Integration
 * various other `TODO` and `FIXME` items (documented in the code)

 ## Hacking